Flick through any female glossy magazine and it won’t take you long to stumble across terms like “low calories” or “fat-free”.

 Here goes …

 Fats help the body in so many ways and one of those is fat loss.
 It sounds counter intuitive but you need fat to burn fat, and so improve overall body composition.
-Thinks about introducing some nuts, salmon, avocados and eggs into your diet.
+Think about introducing some nuts, salmon, avocados , eggs and a good Omega 3 supplement into your diet.

 Fibre helps us digest, and keep our digestive tract healthy otherwise you’ll suffer from inflammation, bloating and stomach cramps.
 Fibre also helps with fat loss by improving insulin sensitivity so make sure you eat plenty of greens and a little fruit.
 Carbohydrate sources like sweet potato are also fibre rich.
 Don’t worry about how many fibrous veg you eat, just enjoy as it’s hard to eat too much.
 For extra support consider using a fibre supplement such as Fibre Plus.